Topic Number 558 - Additional Tax on Early Distributions from Retirement Plans Other than IRAs

 Reporting the Additional 10% Tax

-Report the additional 10% tax on the appropriate line of Form 1040.pdf, U.S. Individual Income Tax Return.
-You must also file Form 5329.pdf, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, if:
+Report the additional 10% tax on Form 1040, Schedule 4.pdf, Other Taxes and attach to your Form 1040.pdf, U.S. Individual Income Tax Return.
+You must also file Form 5329.pdf, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts if:

 - Your distribution is subject to the tax and distribution code 1 isn't shown in the appropriate box of Form 1099-R.pdf, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc., or

 - One of the exceptions applies but the box labeled "Distribution Code(s)" doesn't show a distribution code 2, 3, or 4.
 On the other hand, you don't need to file Form 5329 if your distribution is subject to the additional 10% tax and a distribution code 1 shows in the appropriate box.
-In this case, enter the additional 10% tax directly on the appropriate line of Form 1040 and write "No" on the dotted line next to that line.
+In this case, enter the additional 10% tax directly on line 59 of Form 1040, Schedule 4.pdf and write "No" on the dotted line next to that line.

 Tax Withholding and Estimated Tax